chrisnoonan98675/site/xl-deploy/how-to/configure-the-xl-deploy-repository.markdown

 To use XL Deploy with [MySQL](http://www.mysql.com/), ensure that the [JDBC driver for MySQL](http://dev.mysql.com/downloads/connector/j/) JAR file is located in `XL_DEPLOY_SERVER_HOME/lib` or on the Java classpath.

+Make sure the userid accessing the MySQL database has been granted the following permissions:
+* GRANT SELECT, INSERT, UPDATE, DELETE, CREATE, and INDEX on `dbname`.* to *dbuser*@*host* for database initialization and for XL Deploy version upgrades
+* GRANT SELECT, INSERT, UPDATE, and DELETE on `dbname`.* to *dbuser*@*host* for ongoing usage

 This is a sample `XL_DEPLOY_SERVER_HOME/conf/jackrabbit-repository.xml` configuration for MySQL:

 {% highlight xml %}